 What is Rigatoni Al Forno?

 Rigatoni is a specific shape of pasta noodle and “al forno” simply means baked in the oven.
 Directly translated Baked Pasta.
-You might even call this a Rigatoni Pasta Bake.

-What’s the difference between Rigatoni and Ziti?
+What’s the difference between baked Rigatoni and baked Ziti?

 Ziti is a smaller tube, more like fat spaghetti, with a smooth outside.
 Rigatoni noodles are usually larger and have lines or ridges on the outside.